KachiFortune1/KachiFortune1/README.md

 - 👋 Hi, I’m @KachiFortune1
-- I am a Java developer, I also have experiences in Hibernate,Jsf,C++
+- I am a Software Developer, With relative experience in front-end design
-- 🌱 I’m currently improving my experience in javafx
+- Using Reactjs,Flutter i build wonderful UI
+- 🌱 I'm also a web designer
 - 💞️ I'm searching for jobs in software development department
-- 📫 How to reach me ☎️08061992661,📠 kachifortune4@gmail.com
+- 📫 How to reach me ☎️09160650032,📠 kachifortune4@gmail.com